vogt4nick/recipes.vogt4nick.com/src/en/book/breads/levain-breads/index.md

 A **mother culture** (a.k.a. **starter**) is the ongoing yeast colony you maintain.
 It provides the microbial population that drives fermentation in the levain and dough.[^anastopoulo]

-??? tip "A starter is not a levain!"
+??? tip "A mother culture is not a levain!"
-    Web personalities may mistakenly say "starter" when they mean levain preferment.
+    Web personalities may mistakenly say "levain" when they mean mother culture.
 Although it's often clear from context, DO NOT CONFUSE mother culture and levain preferments--they are very different mixtures!"

 ### Inoculation Rate